Northwest Angle: Origin

+By the time Richard Rush became the U.S. secretary of state in 1817, settlers were beginning to move to the lands west of the Lake of the Woods and both sides saw a need to settle the boundary west of the 1783 line.
+In the Anglo-American Convention of 1818, the error regarding the Mississippi River was corrected by having the boundary continue due north or south (“as the case may be”) from the northwest point of the lake (which had still not been determined) to the 49th parallel and then due west along the parallel.

+To determine the northwesternmost point of the lake a survey team was sent in 1822, but they failed to come to an answer.
+Another survey team, led by David Thompson in 1824, mapped the lake and found four possibilities for the northwesternmost point, but did not conclusively declare one location.

 In 1825, a German astronomer in British service, Johann Ludwig Tiarks, surveyed the lake.
 Tiarks identified two possibilities for the northwesternmost point on the lake, based on Thompson's maps: the Angle Inlet and Rat Portage.
 To determine which point was the most northwestern, he drew a line from each point in the southwest–northeast direction.
 If the line intersected the lake at any point, it was not the most northwestern point.
 Tiarks determined that the only such line that did not intersect the lake was at the edge of a pond on the Angle Inlet.
 A 1940 academic study documents this point as being in the vicinity of 49.39°N 95.153°W (NAD83).

-In the Anglo-American Convention of 1818, the error regarding the Mississippi River was corrected by having the boundary continue due south from the northwest point of the lake, but only to the 49th parallel and then westward along it.
-The Webster–Ashburton Treaty of 1842 reaffirmed this border.
-However, the placement of the northwestern corner and shape of the lake meant that this north–south line cut off a section of U.S. territory to its east, now known as the Northwest Angle.
+The Webster–Ashburton Treaty of 1842 reaffirmed this border and established the exact location of the northwesternmost point of the lake.
+The placement of the northwestern corner and shape of the lake meant that this north–south line cut off a section of U.S. territory to its east, now known as the Northwest Angle.